epicsuite/workflow/input.md

 attributes used by later steps to create a 4D data ensemble that can be read by downstream analysis and visualization tools.

+The workflow definition file defines the same input data (timesteps, structure, tracks, etc.) for each experiment.

 ```
 ensemble:
   reference: